benclifford/parslfest-2024-z3-schedule/README.rst

 * each talk must be in a valid session: for example, a talk cannot be scheduled in session 99.

-  This was implemented by declaring this constaint 35 times (one for each talk):
+  This was implemented by declaring this constraint 35 times (one for each talk):

   .. code-block::